Intro to GraphQL

 - GraphQL is not a database query language like SQL, it’s an application layer query language that you can use with any backend — SQL, MongoDB, Redis, etc.

-2. Watch Exploring GraphQL from React Europe
+Exploring GraphQL from React Europe2.
+Watch

 In this video, Lee Byron covers some of the same ground as the GraphQL Introduction, but goes into more detail about the query language.
 If you don’t want to hear about the motivation behind inventing GraphQL again, skip right ahead to 6:01 to learn about how GraphQL queries are structured.

 Apart from the fact that GraphQL has a beautifully simple structure, there are two things that I think are worth emphasizing:

 - GraphQL’s type system enables amazing features that we all wish REST APIs had, such as introspection, on top of which we can build tools like GraphiQL that let you quickly explore the capabilities of a GraphQL endpoint.
 If you want to watch that part again, it starts at 10:24.

 - GraphQL doesn’t require you to rewrite your current backend.
 In fact, it’s quite the opposite.
 You can use GraphQL with your existing backend, while making your API simpler!
 Don’t believe it?
 Watch it again, it’s at 19:14.

 Now that you have an idea what GraphQL is, it’s time to get your hands dirty!
 That means you’ll have to write your first schema, which can be a bit confusing.
 But don’t worry about it for now, because Clay Allsopp’s post walks you through creating the schema, writing the queries and even calling mutations, and you’ll see it’s all quite straight forward!